-The model can be used for additional transportation system analysis outside of the planning process, which include, but not limited, to the following:
+The model can be used for additional transportation system analysis outside of the planning process, which includes, but is not limited, to the following:

 - Impact analysis for planned roadway improvements, expansions, or other capacity-altering alternatives - Individual links can be analyzed to determine which TAZs are contributing to traffic flow on the particular link.
-Can be shown as a percentage breakdown or by raw volumes - Can be referred to as the "service area" of the selected link - New accessibility, such as a proposed bridge, can be tested to identify traffic flows to and from the new roadway and for adjacent roadway links - > Limiting factors, such as closure of a bridge, or tolling, can also be tested - Land-use and economic changes, such as a new retail establishment or expansion of an existing manufacturing plant, can be applied to the model.
-Base year and horizon year traffic flows can be evaluated as a result of these potential changes - Road closure, road restriction, and / or detour evaluation studies can be conducted to determine the effects of closing a roadway, and / or restricting capacity, and detouring traffic during construction activities - > Useful for construction management - > Also referred to as "Workzone testing"
+Can be shown as a percentage breakdown or by raw volumes, and can be referred to as the "service area" of the selected link - New accessibility, such as a proposed bridge, can be tested to identify traffic flows to and from the new roadway and for adjacent roadway links.
+Limiting factors, such as closure of a bridge, or tolling, can also be tested - Land-use and economic changes, such as a new retail establishment or expansion of an existing manufacturing plant, can be applied to the model.
+Base year and horizon year traffic flows can be evaluated as a result of these potential changes - Road closure, road restriction, and / or detour evaluation studies can be conducted to determine the effects of closing a roadway, and / or restricting capacity, and detouring traffic during construction activities, which are useful for construction management and are also referred to as "Workzone testing"